Auburn tops Kentucky for first Final Four berth

 The Wildcats remain tied with UCLA.
 Duke will try to reach its 17th Final Four later Sunday.

-Auburn became the first team to defeat Kansas, North Carolina and Kentucky consecutively in the NCAA Tournament, and the Tigers avenged two earlier losses to the Wildcats.
+Auburn became the first team to defeat Kansas, North Carolina and Kentucky — the three winningest programs in Division I college basketball history — consecutively in the NCAA Tournament, and the Tigers avenged two earlier losses to Kentucky.
+Arizona defeated those three in 1997 in winning the national championship, but not in a row.

+“(Auburn) deserved to win the game,” Kentucky coach John Calipari said following the loss.
+“We got outplayed, got outcoached and still had a chance to win the game.
+It never entered my mind that we weren’t going to win.

+“The numbers say (we) should have won.
+I’m going to give credit to Auburn.
+They made us play the way we did.”

 Trailing 35-30 at halftime, Auburn came out hot in the second half, opening with a 10-2 run.
 Bryce Brown hit two of three free throws to tie the score at 37.
 He missed the third but got his own rebound.
 He then hit a three-pointer to give the Tigers their first lead of the game.

+“All I did was try to get out of the way, and get the ball to Jared or Bryce,” Pearl said.

 No. 2-seed Kentucky (30-7) regained the lead when an alley-oop from Immanuel Quickley to PJ Washington resulted in a dunk.
 But Auburn wouldn’t go away.
-A three-pointer from Danjel Purifoy gave the Tigers their largest lead at 54-50.
+A three-pointer from Danjel Purifoy gave the Tigers their largest lead to that point at 54-50.

 After the Tigers extended it to 56-50, Kentucky ripped off an 8-2 run to tie the score at 58 with 2:55 left.